ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Release/air date

+!!! info ""
-> The release or air date of the media in Overseerr.
+    The release or air date of the media in Overseerr.

 - Key: Overseerr.releaseDate
 - Availability: movies, shows, seasons, episodes